jameswquinn/Vite-Preact-Template/Vite Preact Template - Build and Setup Documentation.md

 Add new tests in `*.test.tsx` files alongside your components.
 Run tests using `npm test`.

-### Linting
+### Linting and Formatting

-Modify the ESLint rules in `.eslintrc.json` to match your code style preferences.
+Modify the ESLint rules in `.eslintrc.json` and Prettier rules in `.prettierrc` to match your code style preferences.

 ## Deployment